2016, 24″ x 36″, acrylic on specially-prepared canvas

 One afternoon in the summer of 2016, motorcycle photographer Micheal Lichtner and I were chatting about art and motorcycles.
-He mentioned that he was putting together his annual exhibit at the Buffalo Chip.
+He mentioned putting together his annual exhibit at the Buffalo Chip.

 I’ve seen that over and over throughout the years.
 As a young man, I considered becoming a tattoo artist.
-My art took me in another direction.
-First, as a graphic designer, then as a wall artist/muralist for Hollywood Video, and then on to my epic motorcycle paintings.
+But instead, my art took me in another direction.
+First as a graphic designer, then a wall artist/muralist for Hollywood Video, and then on to my epic motorcycle paintings.

-Today, my art embodies my passion for America’s motorcycles and the lifestyle they inspire.
+Today, my art embodies my passion for America’s motorcycles and inspiring lifestyle.
 Like tattoos, my paintings tell stories of individuality, freedom, and remembrance.

 Tattoos are a Healing Form of Art

 Aside from cave paintings and early wall art, tattoos are among the earliest art forms.
 We collect them to celebrate our passions, spirituality, and memories and mark accomplishments.
-Each shares a story and connects us to one another.
+Each shares a story and connects us.

 I got my first tattoo in 2007.
 After considering it for a long time, I knew it had to be something profound that meant enough to me to wear for the rest of my life.
 After all, tattoos are a permanent statement.

 My ink needed to be a joyous remembrance and unforgettable.
 I decided on a mighty Phoenix symbolizing my birthplace, where my father’s journey ended, and my rise from the ashes to a new beginning.
-And while he is long gone, my ink is a daily reminder to be the best new me each day.
+And while he is long gone, my ink is a daily reminder to be the best new me.